Edward Bromley: Judicial career

-As late as 23 January 1610 John Chamberlain, the noted letter writer, described Bromley "an obscure lawyer of the Inner Temple."
+As late as 23 January 1610 John Chamberlain, the noted letter writer, described Bromley as "an obscure lawyer of the Inner Temple."
 Within two weeks he was promoted to the higher ranks of the judiciary.

 Serjeant's Inn as it appeared in the early 19th century.
 It was destroyed in World War II.

 On 5 February 1610 Bromley, along with Sir John Denham, was made a Serjeant-at-law, one of an elite corps of barristers.
 The promotion was for the express purpose of making him a judge.
 Only Bromley and Sir Edward Coke received the Call to the Coif for this purpose in the reign of James I. He was presented with a purse containing £10 by the treasurer of the Inner Temple.
 The benchers and fellows of the Inner Temple then accompanied him in procession to Serjeant's Inn, where he was robed, and then to Westminster for his inauguration.

 Next day, 6 February, Bromley was appointed a Baron of the Exchequer in place of Edward Heron, who had died after serving only a little over two years.
 The Barons were judges in the Exchequer of Pleas, a court which dealt with important equity cases.
 He was the third in his family to be "adorned with the judicial ermine," after Chief Justice Thomas Bromley, and the Lord Chancellor.
 When he went to the Exchequer on his first day of service, wearing his judge's ermine, the entire available membership of the Inner Temple and the Inns of Chancery preceded him on foot.
 On 26 February he was knighted at the Palace of Whitehall.
 Bromley held his post at the Exchequer until his death, serving for all but the last year under Sir Lawrence Tanfield, the Chief Baron of the Exchequer, and sitting alongside Denham from 1617.
 Bromley and Denham had their patents renewed on the accession of Charles I in March 1625.
 Tanfield died a month after being reappointed and was replaced by Sir John Walter.

 Alongside his work in London at the Exchequer, Bromley also operated as a justice of assize, working on the Northern circuit from 1610 until 1618, when he moved to the Midland circuit.
 Before his transfer he had been appointed recorder of Much Wenlock in Shropshire and thereafter he took recorderships at two more towns in his own county: Shrewsbury and Bridgnorth.